12min

 No wonder it was originally Mon autobiographie spirituelle, which is French for My Spiritual Autobiography.
 Though indisputably unconventional one, at times it does read like that—and is certainly the closest thing you can find on the market to an autobiography of Dalai Lama.

-Kudos to Sofia Stril-Rever—a renowned Sanskrit expert and an interpreter for the Dalai Lama for more than a decade and a half—who managed to compile the book, and provide it with sometimes much necessary footnotes and annotations.
+Kudos to Sofia Stril-Rever—a renowned Sanskrit expert and an interpreter for the Dalai Lama for more than a decade and a half—who managed to compile the book, and provide it with sometimes necessary footnotes and annotations.

 About Dalai Lama